Effortless software crafted for hearings.

 Evidence Management & Presentation

-While your case may be complicated – your evidence management and presentation solution shouldn’t be!
+While your case may be complicated – your pre-trial evidence preparation and presentation solution shouldn’t be!

-Delium is a cloud-based solution for litigators and Courts supporting review, discovery and presentation of evidence at trial.
+Delium is a cloud-based solution for litigators and Courts supporting the review, analysis and presentation of evidence at trial or arbitration.

 No matter the size of your practice or your cases, there is a Delium deployment model to suit your user and security requirements.
 Delium can be deployed in-house, in your Cloud facilities or hosted by an authorised Delium Hosting Partner.